PROJECT SPACE / Friday 6 April to Thursday 10 May 2018 (Book Launch Thursday 5 April 5-7pm, with opening remarks by Prof. Daniel Palmer)

-LIGHTSCAPES / 31 January to 1 April 2018 at the Building 2 Lightwell
+LIGHTSCAPES / 4 April to 22 July 2018 at Knox Place, Rodda Lane and the Building 2 Lightwell

 Bakhtyar Kaftan is the recipient of the 2018 studio residency award and will be travelling to the Gurodong Studio in Gurodong, Seoul, South Korea.
 Bakhtyar’s residency will conclude with a solo exhibition at the Sangmyung University Gallery, Space Zero Gallery.

 Jarryd Cooper is the recipient of the 2018 studio residency award and will be travelling to the Leipzig International Art Programme (LIA), located in the historic and thriving Spinnerei art complex in Leipzig, Germany.
 Jarryd's residency will conclude with a solo exhibition at the Australian Embassy in Berlin.

 SITUATE / 7 April to 1 June 2018